How Is Auto Hail Damage Repair Done With Paintless Dent Removal

 Pushing Out The Dents

-When there are hundreds of small dents all over your vehicle the best and most efficient way to remove them.
+When there are hundreds of small dents all over your vehicle the best and most efficient way to remove them is by pushing out the dents.
 This method of paintless dent repair involves using special PDR tools.
 Most dent removal technicians will have thousands of dollars worth of these tools.
-The specialized tools include metal rods, sharp picks, small hand tools, and a variety of custom made tools.
+The specialized tools include metal rods, sharp picks, small hand tools, and a variety of custom-made tools.

 Glue Pulling Out Hail Dents

 In the process of dent repair for hail damage, there are many areas that there is limited or no access to the back of the panel.
 This can be due to obstructions or additional reinforcement to certain structural parts of the car.

 In these areas is where glue pulling out the dents is used.
 A PDR tech can have hundreds or thousands of dollars of specialized glue pulling equipment.
 These glue tools included a variety of special glue tabs, custom glue guns, specialized glue, several different pulling tools, and a release agent.

 This method of glue pulling takes the unique PDR glue that is designed just for cars.
 A small amount of glue is added to the PDR tab and then stuck to the center of the dent.
 After giving a few seconds or longer to cool and adhere to the panel, one of the dent pulling tools will be used to gently pull up the dent.
 If the glue is still stuck to the car, then a release agent will be used to remove it.

 The process of glue pulling up the dent doesn’t result in just one try.
 Often the process has to be done several times to get the dent out.
 Most times the dented area will be left higher and knocking back down this high spot is needed.
 I’ll be sharing this next.

 When working on a car with hail damage there are a couple of reasons why knocking down and blending is needed.
 This is something that takes the skill of a highly trained Paintless dent tech to do correctly.